LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs_autoEscalation.md

 The counter is incremented if any of the following occurs:

 * The built-in, default fallback response is sent to the consumer.
 (A fallback dialog doesn't exist.)
-* A fallback dialog that contains only text interactions is triggered.
+* A fallback dialog that contains only text interactions exists and is triggered.
-* A fallback dialog that contains an API integration (e.g., a Knowledge Base integration) is triggered, but the integration call failed, and the failure condition was not handled, triggering a system error message.
+* A fallback dialog that contains an API integration (e.g., a Knowledge Base integration) exists and is triggered.
+But the integration call failed, and the failure condition was not handled, triggering a system error message.